mihneapopesq/HackitallPPC/README.md

 # Energy Trading Hackathon

-This repository contains the environment where you will develop your trading strategy for the hackathon.
+This repository contains the environment where the trading strategy for the hackathon was implemented.

 ## Problem Overview